 No. During most emergencies, there is not enough time for emergency service personnel to consult the patient's advance directive.
 Once the patient is under the direct care of a physician, there will be time for the advance directive to be evaluated and/or the health care agent to be consulted.

-Signed copies of the completed directives should be included in your medical record, given to any person to whom you give your durable power of attorney - including any alternate people you may have named - and to your personal attorney.
-Originals should be in a safe but accessible place (not a safe deposit box).
+Signed copies of your completed directives should be included in your medical record, given to any person to whom you give your durable power of attorney—including any alternate people you may have named—and to your personal attorney.
+Originals should be in a safe but accessible place (not a safe deposit box) or given to someone you trust and who can obtain them in an emergency.

 You are encouraged to discuss the directives with your physician.
-Any legal questions you may have about the use and effect of these directives should be answered by an attorney.
+Any legal questions you may have about the use and effect of these directives may be answered by an attorney.